symphoniacloud/dynamodb-entity-store/README.md

 _A lightly opinionated DynamoDB library for TypeScript & JavaScript applications_

-[DynamoDB](https://aws.amazon.com/dynamodb/) is a popular, cloud-hosted, NoSQL database from AWS (Amazon Web Services).
+[DynamoDB](https://aws.amazon.com/dynamodb/) is a cloud-hosted NoSQL database from AWS (Amazon Web Services).
-AWS [provides an SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-lib-dynamodb/) for using DynamoDB from TypeScript and JavaScript applications but, like most AWS libraries, it doesn't provide a particularly rich abstraction on top of the [basic AWS HTTPS API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Operations_Amazon_DynamoDB.html).
+AWS [provides an SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-lib-dynamodb/) for using DynamoDB from TypeScript and JavaScript applications but it doesn't provide a particularly rich abstraction on top of the [basic AWS HTTPS API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Operations_Amazon_DynamoDB.html).